leetoo/the-tasks/README.md

 spring boot + angular fresh up

-changes in frond end part of the project:
+step010 changes in frond end part of the project:
- - add task.model.ts
- - some dummy data in tasks-list.component.ts
+- get rid of dummy data that we add manually
- - onTaskChange -> tasks service didn't connected yet just console.log
- - task-list component - works
- - task-add component - works
+- made ngOnInit() just work
+- add task service ts - switching to fetching data from the spring boot application service layout
+- create proxy-conf.json ( make changes in package.json "start": "ng serve --proxy-config" and
+etc )
+- switch from ng serve ... to => npm start